psu13/mutable-hakyll/posts/mechanics.md

 author: psu
 ---

 I got it into my head that I should try to explain part of the problem with quantum mechanics on this web site.
 I am, of course, no expert on this subject at all.
 But I wanted to do a relatively simple and shallow (but mostly correct) treatment, like my [category theory tutorial](yoneda-speedrun.html).
 So, over the last few months I've taken a few different shots at it but never found a way to wind it up into a single coherent train of thought.
-I wanted to thread my way through the physical puzzles to the mathematical formalism and then end up at the particular set of ideas that, in my mind, sums up the problems.
+I wanted to thread my way through the physical puzzles to the mathematical formalism and then end up at the particular formula that, in my mind, sums up at least one of the problems.

 I finally realized that trying to fit the whole thing into a single stream of words is beyond my talents as a writer, or at least not a structure that fits well into a single